7.4 Harbor in the Fog (1938)

 Prévert trovò in Carné il cineasta in grado di trasfigurare sullo schermo le sue invenzioni letterarie, conferendo una drammatica consistenza visiva alla sua visione fantastica della realtà.
 I loro film furono perciò delle variazioni sul tema centrale del male trionfante, al quale fa da sfondo una società nemica e crudele, o, se si preferisce, tema complementare dell'amore immortale, al quale fa da sfondo il sogno di una impossibile redenzione.
 Sempre col dito puntato contro la società, la coppia Prévert-Carné espresse una morale funesta, che rispecchiava il pessimismo seguito alla fine del Fronte Popolare e al governo di Vichy.
 Il loro eroe-tipo è un operaio trasformato in criminale dall'ingiustizia della società, che sogna un paradiso terrestre dove l'amore sia possibile, ma a cui si oppone il Destino.
 Il surrealismo di Prévert si stempera in un cupo fatalismo esistenziale, il populismo di Carné in un'ideologia simbolista.
 E l'operaio, decantato dai canoni estetici del Fronte, decade a pura astrazione, vittima dei due grandi enti metafisici, il Destino e l'Amore, che affronta stoicamente la disfatta.

-Jenny (1936), un melodramma sentimentale, e Drole de Drame (1937), spumeggiante commedia degli equivoci (nella quale a un certo punto un uomo, che ha un nome e uno pseudonimo, sotto il suo vero nome deve fingere di essere un assassino, e sotto lo pseudonimo deve indagare proprio su quell'omicidio) preludono a Quai des Brumes (1938).
+Jenny (1936), un melodramma sentimentale, e Drole de Drame/ Bizarre (1937), spumeggiante commedia degli equivoci (nella quale a un certo punto un uomo, che ha un nome e uno pseudonimo, sotto il suo vero nome deve fingere di essere un assassino, e sotto lo pseudonimo deve indagare proprio su quell'omicidio), preludono a Quai des Brumes/ Harbor in the Fog/ Port of Shadows (1938).

-Dopo che Carné ebbe dato sfogo alle sue vogue populiste dirigendo in perfetta solitudine il bozzettistico e pittoresco Hotel du Nord, la coppia si riunì per allestire Le Jour Se Leve (1939), resoconto ossessivamente in stile di Kammerspiel delle ultime ore di vita di un operaio onesto (Gabin), che, barricato in una stanza e circondato dalla polizia, passa in rassegna i momenti che lo hanno spinto a uccidere per gelosia, prima di suicidarsi alle prime ore dall'alba.
+Dopo che Carné ebbe dato sfogo alle sue vogue populiste dirigendo in perfetta solitudine il bozzettistico e pittoresco Hotel du Nord (1938), la coppia si riunì per allestire Le Jour Se Leve/ Daybreak (1939), resoconto ossessivamente in stile di Kammerspiel delle ultime ore di vita di un operaio onesto (Gabin), che, barricato in una stanza e circondato dalla polizia, passa in rassegna i momenti che lo hanno spinto a uccidere per gelosia, prima di suicidarsi alle prime ore dall'alba.
 Di flash-back in flash-back (il tempo scorre lentamente) affiorano i simboli metafisici del Destino (il cielo, l'alba).

 Early in the morning he went to work at the foundry as usual on his bicycle.
 A young florist named Francoise had come to bring flowers for the manager's wife.
 Francois and Francoise had found out that they were both orphans.
 Francois started seeing Francoise but one evening followed her to a cafe, where she met a middle-aged animal trainer, Valentin.
 That night Valentin's assistant and previous lover, the unhibited Clara, walked out on Valentin, tired of his lies and his womanizing.